rubin55/fio-plot/README.md

 ### 2D chart to compare benchmark results

-The compare chart shows the results from multiple benchmark in one graph.
+The compare chart shows the results from multiple benchmarks in one graph.

 ![shortlabel][shortlabel]

+*Please note that the RAID10 results are skewed due to agressive write caching of the hard drives in this example*

 ### 3D chart
 A 3D bar chart that plots both queue depth an numjobs against either latency or IOPs.